andresebr/kumodd/README.md

 The filter option limits output to a selected category of files.
-In google drive, file catetory is determined by the mimetime.
+In google drive, file category is determined by the mime time.

 Filter	| Description
 :------	| :-----------